-Melbourne-born Desmond O’Grady has had over a dozen books of fiction and non-fiction published in America and Australia and has written seven plays for stage and radio.
-His work ranges from short stories to histories and has been translated into several languages.
+Melbourne-born Desmond O’Grady published more than a dozen books of fiction and non-fiction in America and Australia and wrote seven plays for stage and radio.
+His work ranged from short stories to histories and was translated into several languages.

-His curiosity about cultures and passion for travel sees him writing from Rome for the Age and the Sydney Morning Herald.
-He has also contributed to publications such as the New York Times, the Washington Post, Newsweek, the London Daily and Sunday Telegraph, the Sunday Times and the Guardian.
+He wrote from Rome for The Age and The Sydney Morning Herald.
+He also contributed to publications including The New York Times, The Washington Post, Newsweek, the London Daily and Sunday Telegraph, The Sunday Times and The Guardian.
 He was also the Vatican correspondent for the National Catholic Reporter during the Vatican Council.

 GR OnlineThere were forecasts that the collective experience of facing this plague would make people more aware of life’s essentials.
 Heeding the maxim ‘never waste a good crisis’, some have seen the pandemic as an opportunity to create a more just, equitable society.

 MemoirI STILL CALL Australia home.
 But I have another home in Italy.
 Virtual bilocation is my thing rather than geographic schizophrenia: I am at home in both places.
 Having insufficient money to move between them at will, I am...